mhmodo10/react-img-annotation/README.md

 //modifiedLabel is optional and given when you want to edit a certain label in from outside AnnotationCanvas and has the following structure
 {
-key : key of the edited annotation,
+key : value, //key of the edited annotation
-label: new label
+label: new_label
 }

 //isSelectable is a boolean that dictates if interaction with annotations is allowed